KonzeptAcht/monarc-installation-instructions/EN/debian-11-bullseye.md

 ### Preparation

-First we prepare the installed Ubuntu Server instance.
+First we prepare the installed Debian Server instance.
 First, we bring the system up to date before we start installing firewalld as the firewall management tool and vim as the editor.
 These are the easiest to use in our opinion, but you can of course use other tools like ufw or nano.
 Please note in the following, the appropriate lines for you to adapt.

 ```bash
 sudo apt update && apt upgrade